-Apple HomeKit, Apple iPhone, iPad, iPad Air, and iPod touch are trademarks of Apple Inc., registered in the U.S. and other countries.
-HomeKit is a trademark of Apple Inc. App Store is a service mark of Apple Inc.

-The Bluetooth word mark and logos are registered trademarks owned by Bluetooth SIG, Inc. and any use of such marks by BRK Brands, Inc., is under license.
+Apple, iPhone, iPad, iPad Air, and iPod touch are trademarks of Apple Inc., registered in the U.S. and other countries.
+HomeKit is a trademark of Apple Inc. App Store is a service mark of Apple Inc. The Bluetooth® word mark and logos are registered trademarks owned by Bluetooth SIG, Inc. and any use of such marks by BRK Brands, Inc., is under license.
 Other trademarks and trade names are those of their respective owners.
-Wi-Fi is a registered trademark of Wi-Fi Alliance.
+Wi-Fi® is a registered trademark of Wi-Fi Alliance.

-Controlling this HomeKit-enabled accessory automatically and away from home requires an Apple TV with tvOS 10.0 or later or an iPad with iOS 10.0 or later set up as a home hub.
+Controlling HomeKit-enabled accessories away from home requires an Apple TV (3rd generation or later) with Apple TV software 7.0 or later and an iPhone, iPad, or iPod touch with iOS 9 or later.